 We welcome applications from international students.
-Students who are citizens of countries where English is not the common language must demonstrate proof of English proficiency by achieving one of the following:

-- Test of English as a Foreign Language (TOEFL) score of 80 or higher - International English Language Testing System (IELTS) score of 6.5 or higher - Pearson Test of English (PTE) score of 53 or higher - Minimum score of 450 on the Critical Reading section of the SAT
+Students who are citizens of countries where English is not the common language must demonstrate proof of English proficiency by submitting results of the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or other approved examinations.
+In place of TOEFL or IELTS, applicants may substitute the Pearson Test of English or SAT as proof of English proficency.